Discover the 13 best books for entrepreneurs to help you turn your passion into a profitable business.

 He argues that the 9-5 grind massively impedes someone’s ability to achieve entrepreneurial success, and as a result, it’s important to take time out to analyze your business plan.

 Ferriss’s work drew some controversy, with critics claiming the title is misleading, but it’s one of the most successful business books of the 21st century, having sold over two million copies and been translated into 40 languages.
+Looking for more educational books to binge on a weekend?
+Check out our round-up of the best economic books!
+You can also search for our best book guides using our search bar.

 “Focus on being productive instead of busy.”Tim Ferriss